 We will continue to proactively engage with our shareholders on the company's strategic direction.

-The company's 10-year Strategic Plan reflects the objectives set out in the SOE and will be updated every three years.
-The next update will be completed in FY26 for the FY27 to FY36 period.
+Each SOI will reflect the 10-year strategic plan.
+The 10-year strategic plan will be updated every three years.
+The next update will be completed in FY25 for the FY26 to FY35 period.